aalfiann/reSlim-b2b/readme.md

 You have to create new folder for each different module project.

-How to create new reSlim modules?
+How to create new reSlim modules?<br>
 Please look at this very simple project on Github.

 ### routers/